-If within 6 months of receiving an investment request, the concerned NRAs cannot agree on the cross-border cost allocation decision, they hand over the case to the Agency.
+If within 6 months of receiving an investment request, the concerned NRAs cannot agree on the cross-border cost allocation (CBCA) decision, they hand over the case to the Agency.
 The Agency may also be called to take such a decision upon the joint request of all concerned NRAs.
 In such cases, the Agency should take the decision within 3 months of taking over the case, unless further information is sought, in which case an additional 2 months can be added to the period.
+The Agency adopted its first CBCA decision in August 2014 and a second request was received in December.